nilearn/nilearn/doc/introduction.rst

 * **Under Windows or Max OSX**, you can easily to that by going to https://github.com/nilearn/nilearn and clicking the 'Clone in Desktop' button on the lower right of the page.
-This will install a software that will download nilearn and that you can use to update nilearn as we move forward.
+This will install a software that will download nilearn and that you can use to update nilearn.

 * **Under Linux**, run the following command (as a shell command, not a Python command)::